JasonMGross/JasonMGross.github.io/README.md

 &emsp; The first challenge in this phase of the project was establishing a MySQL database server on a separate PC.
 A complete server installation is beyond the scope of this project but as a brief overview, I used a computer running Arch Linux and installed MariaDB, a modern MySQL fork, using a series of pre-built scripts to get a secure working database server up and running in just a few minutes.

-&emsp; I created a user account specifically for the application called WeightAppUser which is only granted permission to execute stored procedures contained in the database.
+&emsp; I created a user account called WeightAppUser that will be used exclusively by the application.
+The account is only granted permission to execute stored procedures contained in the database.
 This way, if the account credentials were reverse engineered from the binary, they could not be used to access the tables directly or execute commands that could reveal additional exploitative information about the database.
 This strategy follows the security best practice of least privilege which is granting users only enough access to successfully perform their specific tasks.

 ````sql